 • Open your downloads offline.
 If you download a file from the dark web, disable the internet before opening it.
 Opening it while you're connected could potentially leak your real IP address.

 • Don’t change the size of your Tor window.
 This can lead to someone tracking you through browser fingerprinting.
+You can disable browser resizing entirely in the settings.

 Is the Dark Web Illegal?

-Even if the dark web is legal in your country, you may be put under surveillance for simply using a dark web browser like Tor.
+Even in countries like the US and Europe where it’s legal, you may be put under surveillance for simply using a dark web browser like Tor.
 Authorities use the dark web as a tool to catch criminals participating in illegal activities such as human trafficking, drug or weapon deals, and more.
-Here are some infamous criminal cases involving the dark web:

 • The Silk Road Case.
 This site was like the Amazon of the dark web.
 It started with a good cause in mind but ended up being a host for the sale of illegal goods — such as drugs, weapons, and forged paperwork.
 The person behind the website got caught because he promoted his website on the surface web using his real email address.